kotten212/apps/README.md

 # apps
-This is a play on the icons of popular apps.
+This is a website that plays on the literal meaning behind icons of popular apps.